community-led-design/kit/src/resources/recruiting-co-designers.md

 ### Suggested content to include in recruitment communication

-Check out the [sample recruitment letter] (https://www.notion.so/Sample-recruitment-letter-40303810d3ff4658b0e56e1983eae83a)for information to put in the recruitment communication.
+Check out the [sample recruitment letter](https://www.notion.so/Sample-recruitment-letter-40303810d3ff4658b0e56e1983eae83a)for information to put in the recruitment communication.
 You can also put out a simple recruitment invite, graphic, or social media call-out to inform people of your plans.
 Once community members express interest, you can provide more details.

 ### To support recruitment